stephanGarland/bitmap-rle-compressor/README.md

 Created specifically for a course in which I had to create bitmaps from columns, and then compress them using a method described in the textbook.
 For the curious, it's "Database Systems: The Complete Book (2nd Edition)" ISBN-13: 978-0131873254, in Section 14.7.

-### WARNING:
-There is currently a fairly major bug when executing this from the command line; everything is padded and/or incorrect.
-The test functionality works fine, as does using the code from within IPython or Jupyter.
-Be ye warned.

 ### Usage:
-Call the program using Python 2 or 3, with the data to be converted as a list within a string.
+Call the program using Python 2 or 3, with the data to be converted as space-separated values.

-Example: python bmp_rle.py "[1024, 512, 512, 1024, 512, 1024]"
+Example: python bmp_rle.py 1024 512 512 1024 512 1024

 ### Optional arguments:
 -u (--uncomp) or -c (--comp) to generate only the [un]compressed output.